Masks in Manatee schools: Parents to weigh in on new policy ahead of vote

 MANATEE COUNTY, Fla.
-(WFLA) — A controversial proposal that would change the Manatee County school district’s mask policy is up for a vote on Tuesday.
+(WFLA) — Parents in Manatee County can weigh in on the controversial proposal that would the change school district’s mask policy, Tuesday.

 The proposed mask policy would make face coverings an option for students during the 2021-22 school year, unless the county’s seven-day positivity rate climbs above 8% or if there’s an outbreak at a specific school.